savonet/book/video.md

 When taking a list of sources with video as argument, the `add` operator draws the rightmost last: it is therefore important that the `logo` source is second so that it is drawn on top of the other one.
+Two other behaviours of `add` are worth knowing here.
+The `add` operator relays the metadata of all the sources it is given, and it drops the track marks of all of them.
+Dropping the track marks is what we want with a logo: the logo should not end the tracks of the video below it.
+Remember that `add` drops the track marks when both sources produce track marks you care about.

 Because one often does this, Liquidsoap provides the function `video.add_image`, which allows adding an image on top of another source, and the previous script